AbrahamPaulJ/diffusers-webui/README.md

 # Notes

+- You can add new checkpoints/models to the models folder.
+Supports ".ckpt", ".safetensor" and diffusers formats.

+- Similarly, there are folders for LoRAs and embeddings.

 - Prompt format: To add prompt weighting, please use [Compel Prompt Syntax](https://github.com/damian0815/compel/blob/main/Reference.md)

-- Ensure you have the correct version of Pytorch and CUDA supported by your device, this is necessary for enabling GPU for inference.
+- Ensure you have the correct version of Pytorch and CUDA supported by your device, in case you want to enable GPU for inference.

 - To increase generation speed with GPU, you can install xformers if it is supported.
 It will be detected automatically once installed.